Aider-AI/aider/docs/benchmarks.md

 on almost all the ChatGPT models, using a variety of edit formats.
 The results were quite interesting:

   - Asking GPT to return an updated copy of the whole file in a standard markdown fenced code block proved to be the most reliable and effective edit format across all GPT-3.5 and GPT-4 models.
+The results from this `whole` edit format are shown in solid blue in the graph.
-  - The new function calling API performed worse than the above whole file method for all models.
-GPT produced inferior code and frequently mangled this output format, despite the function calling API's introduction to enhance the reliability of structured outputs.
-This was unexpected.
+  - Using the new function calling API performed worse than the above whole file method for all models.
+GPT-3.5 especially produced inferior code and frequently mangled this output format.
+This was surprising, as the functions API was introduced to enhance the reliability of structured outputs.
+The results from these `func` edit methods are shown as green and blue patterned bars in the graph.
-  - As anticipated, the GPT-4 models outperformed the GPT-3.5 models in code editing.
+  - As expected, the GPT-4 models outperformed the GPT-3.5 models in code editing.

 The quantitative benchmark results align with my developing intuition about prompting GPT for complex tasks like coding.
 It's beneficial to